AgileVentures/LocalSupport/CONTRIBUTING.md

 git checkout -b 112900047_make_capybara_wait_for_javascript_element
 ```

+Please ensure that each commit in your pull request makes a single coherent change and that the overall pull request only includes commits related to the specific GitHub issue that the pull request is addressing.
+This helps the project managers understand the PRs and merge them more quickly.

+This is a learning project and so we currently do NOT require developers to rebase their work into a single commit - in particular because this interferes with the history of comments in the pull request.

 Whatever you are working on, or however far you get please open a "Work in Progress" (WIP) [pull request](https://help.github.com/articles/creating-a-pull-request/) so that others in the team can comment on your approach.
 Even if you hate your horrible code :-) please throw it up there; you'll get automated feedback on code style from [hound](https://houndci.com/) and we'll help guide your code to fit in with the rest of the project.

 On your final git commit please include a comment in this format: